iamkanishka/Angular-Featuers-Exploration-Part2/README.md

 13. Adding Multiple Interceptors for the Http Request. interceptors executing order in Angular.
 14. Authentication - Design the auth (Login) page in te angular.
 15. Apply reactiveForm and implememnt validation for the Authentication.
-16. Authentication - Perform Signup Request and get the token and expires as Response -  Angular
+16. Authentication - Perform Signup Request and get the token and expires as Response -  Angular.
+17. Authentication - Add Loading Spinner and error Message in the Signup Request Form - Angular.

 # Follow the Below Steps